United Sabah People's Party

-The United Sabah People's Party (Parti Bersatu Rakyat Sabah; abbreviated: PBRS) is a minority political party based in Sabah, Malaysia.
-Presently PBRS is being led by its President Arthur Joseph Kurup.
-The party was previously led by its founding and first president; Joseph Kurup from 1994 to 2023.
-PBRS is officially a component party of Barisan Nasional (BN) coalition since 1994 except for a brief period from 2018 to 2020.
+The United Sabah People's Party (Parti Bersatu Rakyat Sabah; PBRS) is a Sabah-based political party in Malaysia.
+The party was founded in 1994 as a splinter of the United Sabah Party (PBS) by Joseph Kurup, leading the party from its foundation to 2023.
+PBRS had been a component party of Barisan Nasional (BN) since its founding, except for a brief period between 2018 and 2020.
+Presently, the party is led by the founder's son, Arthur Joseph Kurup.

 History

-PBRS was formed by its founding president, Joseph Kurup who had led some disaffected members of the United Sabah Party (PBS) on 11 March 1994.
-On 10 June 1994, it was officially accepted as one of the component parties in the ruling Barisan Nasional (BN) coalition.
+The party was formed on 11 March 1994 by founding president Joseph Kurup who had led disaffected members of the United Sabah Party (PBS).
+On 10 June 1994, PBRS was officially accepted as one of the component parties in the ruling Barisan Nasional (BN) coalition.

-In the aftermath of the fall of BN coalition in the 2018 Malaysian general election (GE14), the party's president Joseph Kurup said they decided to quit BN but it was only confirmed after an announcement was made to the public after getting the green light from its Supreme Council on 12 May 2018.
-PBRS applied to join the new ruling Pakatan Harapan (PH) coalition so as to ensure its promises can be fulfilled.
-As such application was later ignored, in addition to the statement of Sabah PH chief Christina Liew Chin Jin that PBRS has a 'very slim chance' to be a part of PH, PBRS decided to remain with Sabah BN-UMNO to form a new coalition with other Sabah-based parties, the United Alliance of Sabah or Gabungan Bersatu Sabah (GBS).
+Following the 2018 general election that saw the collapse of the BN ruling coalition, PBRS president Joseph Kurup declared the party's intention to quit BN as a component.
+The decision was announced to the public after receiving approval from the party's Supreme Council on 12 May 2018.
+In the aftermath, PBRS applied to become a component of the new ruling Pakatan Harapan (PH) coalition under the pretext of ensuring the fulfillment of its election promises.
+However, the application was ignored, followed by a statement from then Sabah PH chief Christina Liew that PBRS had a 'very slim chance' to join the coalition.
+Faced with rejection, PBRS decided to remain with BN before forming a new coalition with other Sabah-based parties known as the United Alliance of Sabah (Gabungan Bersatu Sabah, GBS).

-In the wake of the collapse of the PH federal government in the 2020 Malaysian political crisis, PBRS had attended again after a 2-year lapse the BN coalition's Supreme Council meeting along with other component parties of Peninsular Malaysia; UMNO, MCA and MIC on 12 May 2020, which had decided to declare their support for the new prime minister, Muhyiddin Yassin and his new Perikatan Nasional (PN) alliance federal government.
-PBRS deputy president who is the party's sole MP, Arthur Joseph Kurup was also appointed as the Deputy Minister in the Prime Minister's Department for Economic Affairs in the BN supported and aligned Muhyiddin's PN new ruling administration since March 2020.
-BN secretary-general Annuar Musa announced that as the coalition Supreme Council which was attended by the PBRS president, Joseph Kurup himself, has implicate that PBRS is still remains or has rather returns as a BN coalition component.
-On 9 January 2021, PBRS Deputy President, Arthur Joseph Kurup signed the Memorandum of Understanding (MoU) to set-up Gabungan Rakyat Sabah (GRS) which contested the 2020 Sabah state election earlier and managed to win to form the Sabah state government.
-On 7 January 2023, Joseph Kurup stepped down as the 1st PBRS president and became the Honorary Chairman of PBRS after helming the party from its formation in 1994 to 2023 for 29 years, party deputy president and his son Arthur Joseph Kurup took over as the 2nd party president.
+In the wake of the 2020–2022 Malaysian political crisis that resulted in the collapse of the PH federal government, PBRS attended the Barisan Nasional Supreme Council meeting on 12 May 2020 after a 2-year lapse, deciding to rejoin the coalition whose components at the time were left with UMNO, MCA and MIC.
+Barisan Nasional had decided to declare support for the new Perikatan Nasional (PN) federal government led by Prime Minister Muhyiddin Yassin.
+PBRS Deputy President and sole party MP, Arthur Joseph Kurup, was appointed as the Deputy Minister in the Prime Minister's Department for Economic Affairs in the BN-supported Muhyiddin cabinet.
+BN secretary-general Annuar Musa declared that, as the coalition Supreme Council meeting was attended by PBRS president Joseph Kurup himself, it implicates the return of PBRS as a BN component party.
+On 9 January 2021, Arthur Joseph Kurup signed a memorandum of understanding (MoU) to set-up Gabungan Rakyat Sabah (GRS), a Sabah-based political alliance which contested and won the 2020 Sabah state election, forming the state government under Hajiji Noor.
+On 7 January 2023, Joseph Kurup stepped down as the 1st PBRS president and became the Honorary Chairman of PBRS after helming the party for 29 years from its formation in 1994 to 2023.
+Party deputy president and his son, Arthur Joseph Kurup, succeeded him as the 2nd party president.